vanGoghhh/tp/docs/DeveloperGuide.md

 ![EditSequenceDiagram](images/EditSequenceDiagram.png)

-A `edit job` command works similarly for Jobs but with the analogue EditJobDescriptor, EditJobCommand, JobAddressBook etc. classes.
+A `edit job` command works similarly for Jobs but with the analogous EditJobDescriptor, EditJobCommand, JobAddressBook etc. classes.

 ### \[Proposed\] Undo/redo feature